MihaiAC/learning-react/learning_react/react_notes/Next.js.md

 To be fair, NextJS' error messages and error panel is on a whole different level.

+A folder is not treated as a route unless it contains `page.js | route.js | index.js`.

 #### Importing an image
 `import logoImg from "@/assets/logo.png";
 Use: logoImg.src`
 Also, use `<Image>` instead of `<img>` with next.
 Can lazy load images, automatically infers image dimensions + optimizes it (resize, compress, serving in webp).
 Also uses a CDN when deployed on Vercel (? automatically or if specified ?).

+For Image, can use fill attribute if you don't know image dimensions (e.g: uploaded by user).

 #### Using state
 Can only do on client components.